nss-day-cohort-21/ebookleaders/README.md

 # BookClubPro - Book Review Site
 ### This is the Back End Capstone built in Nashville Software School, along with sillysnap.com being built once in AngularJS and once in ROR.

-Built with Ruby on Rails 5, Ruby 2.4.2, PostgreSQL db, Bootstrap 4.
+Built with Ruby on Rails 5, Ruby 2.4.2, PostgreSQL, Bootstrap 4.

 ![Alt text](bookclubpro5.png?raw=true "Title")